 Perge was one of the most important towns in ancient Pamphylia, and it experienced its “golden age” during the 2nd and 3rd centuries BC under the Romans.
 The town was surrendered to Alexander the Great in 334 BC.

-the fountain and into the canal structure.
-This running water cooled
+Large fountain and central cooling system.
+The water ran through the fountain and into the canal structure.
+This running water cooled the city during the hot summer months. |

 I am amazed at the level of engineering that occurred in these ancient cities.
 They had everything from shopping malls to beautiful fountains and central cooling systems.
 Archeological excavation began in the 1940s and still continues to this day with only 22% of the city being uncovered.